top of page

 Grief can feel isolating, but you are not alone.
 Talking about your loss, whether with a trusted friend, family member, or therapist, can ease the weight.
 Sometimes, just being heard without judgment can be healing in itself.

-At Life Psychology, we provide a safe, compassionate space for you to explore your grief, whether coping with fresh loss or facing emotions that have resurfaced over time, at your own pace.
+At Life Psychology, we provide a safe, compassionate space for you to explore your grief.
+Whether you are coping with fresh loss or facing emotions that have resurfaced over time, you can do so at your own pace.

 Healing doesn’t mean forgetting.
 It means learning to live again, while still honoring what—and who you have lost.